deepcausality-rs/sites/homepage/content/posts/the-grid-type.md

 In practice, there are three steps requires to build an ArrayGrid:

 1) Define constant array boundaries.
-2) Set the storage type
+2) Chose a storage type
 3) Construct an ArrayGrid with a chosen type

 ```rust